DataMeister05/Wine-Quality-Prediction/README.md

 # Wine Quality Prediction - Machine Learning
 In this project using machine learning to predict the quality of wine on the basis of given feature.

-## Approach~
+## Approach

 • Data Preprocessing: Cleaned and standardized data for model training.

 • EDA: Visualized relationships between chemical features and wine quality.

-• Modeling: Tested RandomForestClassifier model.
+• Modeling: Tested  Logistic Regression and SVM model.

-• Evaluation: Assessed models using accuracy_score.
+• Evaluation: Assessed models using predicted quality.

 ## Dataset:
 The following is dataset: winequalityN.csv

+The following are features in the wine quality data set:
+• Fixed acidity
+• Volatile acidity
+• Citric acid
+• Residual sugar
+• Chlorides
+• Free sulfur dioxide
+• Total sulfur dioxide
+• Density
+• pH
+• Sulphates
+• Alcohol
+• Quality

 ## Library:
 Pandas is a useful library in data handling.